chrishargreaves/solve-it/README.md

 Each of these concepts are contained in subfolders within the [\data](https://github.com/SOLVE-IT-DF/solve-it/tree/main/data) subfolder.
 Each technique, weakness, and mitigation is represented as a JSON file that can be directly viewed.

-## Viewing the knowledge base in a spreadsheet
+## Viewing the knowledge base

+### Viewing as Markdown

+A markdown version of the knowledge base is generated with every commit.
+You can therefore find the most up-to-date version in the `.repo_info` folder [here](https://github.com/SOLVE-IT-DF/solve-it/blob/main/.repo_info/solve-it.md).

+This markdown version is produced automatically using `reporting_scripts/generate_md_from_kb.py` (requires python >=3.12), and this can be run manually if required.

+### Viewing in Excel

 Pre-generated xlsx files can be found in the [releases](https://github.com/SOLVE-IT-DF/solve-it/releases) section, published at regular intervals.

 Alternatively the repository is configured to compile a new version of the Excel spreadsheet with every commit.
-You can therefore find the most up-to-date version [here](https://github.com/SOLVE-IT-DF/solve-it/blob/main/.repo_info/solve-it-latest.xlsx).
+You can therefore find the most up-to-date version in the `.repo_info` folder [here](https://github.com/SOLVE-IT-DF/solve-it/blob/main/.repo_info/solve-it-latest.xlsx).

-If you want to generate your own from the raw data (useful if you are adding or editing content), a utility script is provided, `reporting_scripts/generate_excel_from_kb.py`.
+If you want to generate your own from the raw data (which is useful if you are adding or editing content), a utility script is provided, `reporting_scripts/generate_excel_from_kb.py`.
 This python3 script (requires python >=3.12) will generate an Excel spreadsheet (solve-it.xlsx) based on the current version of the JSON data (using the solve-it.json categorisations).
 This uses the Python xlsxwriter package.

 Another utility script `reporting_scripts/generate_evaluation.py` can be used with a list of technique IDs provided as command line arguments.
 This provides a repackaged checklist of the supplied techniques, with their weaknesses and potential mitigations.
 This can be used to review a case, an SOP, a tool workflow, and more.
 See example in [SOLVE-IT examples repository](https://github.com/SOLVE-IT-DF/solve-it-examples/tree/main/forensic_workflow_example_forensic_imaging).

+### Viewing as JSON

+The raw repository JSON files can be viewed in the `data` folder [here](https://github.com/SOLVE-IT-DF/solve-it/tree/main/data), under the subfolders `techniques`, `weaknesses` and `mitigations`.

 ## Organisation of the techniques
-The file `solve-it.json` is the default categorisation of the techniques, but other examples are provided in `carrier.json` and `dfrws.json`.
+The file `solve-it.json` is the default categorisation of the techniques, but other examples are provided in `carrier.json` and `dfrws.json` (but these other examples are not maintained since the original release).

+## Related repositories

+- educational material for SOLVE-IT can be found [here](https://github.com/SOLVE-IT-DF/solve-it-education)
+   - includes presentations, class exercises, one-page primer, contributing guide for digital forensics researchers.
+- example uses of SOLVE-IT can be found [here](https://github.com/SOLVE-IT-DF/solve-it-examples),
+- a repository that uses SOLVE-IT to consider applications of AI to digital forensics can be found [here](https://github.com/SOLVE-IT-DF/solve-it-applications-ai-review)
+- an MCP server providing LLM access to SOLVE-IT [here](https://github.com/CKE-Proto/solve_it_mcp)

 ## Contributing to the knowledge base

-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for information.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for information, which includes an in progress [style guide](https://github.com/SOLVE-IT-DF/solve-it/blob/main/STYLE_GUIDE.md).